vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-internal`

 Used to mark a class, property or function as internal to a given namespace.
 Psalm treats this slightly differently to the PHPDoc `@internal` tag.
-For `@internal`, an issue is raised if the calling code is in a namespace completly unrelated to the namespace of the calling code, i.e. not sharing the first element of the namespace.
+For `@internal`, an issue is raised if the calling code is in a namespace completely unrelated to the namespace of the calling code, i.e. not sharing the first element of the namespace.

 In contrast for `@psalm-internal`, the docbloc line must specify a namespace.
 An issue is raised if the calling code is not within the given namespace.

-As other tools do not support `@psalm-internal`, it may only be used in conjuction with `@internal`.
+As other tools do not support `@psalm-internal`, it may only be used in conjunction with `@internal`.

 ```PHP
 namespace A\B {